 ×

-Tristen Rouse is a documentary photographer and photo editor born and raised in southwest Missouri.
-He was also raised in the Southern Baptist Church.
 In 2016, he saw many of those he knew in the church begin to support a presidential candidate who dehumanized refugees, bragged about assaulting women and advocated for violence against those who opposed him — but promised to secure Christianity as a powerful force in the United States.
 In this candidate and in the members of his faith who supported him, Rouse did not recognize the values espoused by Jesus Christ.
-In 2016, Rouse left organized Christianity.
+That year, Rouse left organized Christianity.
 Today, his relationship with God is simple, but his relationship with Christianity is complex.
 He believes in the values of Jesus Christ but does not see them in some of His supporters.
 He does not attend church but carries a Bible that once belonged to his mother.
 He understands Christianity to be one of the most influential voting blocs in modern conservative politics but does not understand why.
-This project is a reconciliation for Rouse as he searches for reason within the relationship between scared beliefs and secular politics.

 Using Format